DodoGames7/Vesktop-supermium/README.md

 * Windows 8.1 (and prolly 8.0)

 At the moment, earlier versions aren't supported without modifications.
 Those include:
-* Windows Vista Service pack 3 (with extended kernel)
+* Windows Vista Service pack 2 ( 64-bit with Extended Kernel)
-* Windows XP Service pack 3 (64-bit professional with one-core API)
+* Windows XP Service pack 3 (64-bit professional with One-Core-API)

 # Re-producing yourself
 It is possible to make Vesktop compatible with older Windows versions using supermium electron's archive: